 The Goodwins took a great interest in all development in Wedgwood and they believed that the neighborhood would eventually become part of the City of Seattle.
 When 35th Ave NE was arterialized, Mrs. Goodwin predicted, “35th Ave NE is going to be a big deal someday.”

-South of the intersection of NE 75th Street, the house at 7321 35th Ave NE was one of the oldest in the neighborhood.
+South of the intersection of NE 75th Street, the Big Green House at 7321 35th Ave NE was one of the oldest in the neighborhood.
 Due to the lack of construction records, a build date for the house can only be estimated at about 1910 based upon other property info and family records for William Voss who may have built the house.

 We can see the potential problems with tearing down the house and redeveloping this site, as an old retaining wall, probably dating from the 1934 leveling of 35th Ave NE, was holding back a slope.
 This will have to be dealt with to protect neighboring buildings during any tear-down and reconstruction.
 Update: The Big Green House was demolished on February 17, 2015.